anamurielveron/csopesy_os_emulator/README.md

 # CSOPESY
-An OS emmulator made as mart of the requirements for our Introduction to Operating Systems course.
+An OS emulator made as part of the requirements for the Introduction to Operating Systems course.

 ### Authors
 - [Bacosa, Gabriel Luis](https://github.com/GabBacosa)